Men's basketball falls to Oregon as Porter sits with a suspension | Daily Trojan

 Men’s basketball falls to Oregon as Porter sits with a suspension

-After starting conference play with back-to-back convincing wins at the Galen Center, a brutal Oregon trip leaves the Trojans at one of their lowest points of the season.
-Just three days after losing in overtime to Oregon State, the Trojans suffered a demoralizing 81-60 loss at Oregon on Sunday night.
+After starting conference play with back-to-back convincing wins at the Galen Center, a brutal Oregon trip leaves USC at one of their lowest points of the season.
+Just three days after losing in overtime to Oregon State, the Trojans suffered a demoralizing 81-60 loss at Oregon Sunday night.

 Coming into the game, the Trojans had defeated Oregon in their last three meetings.
 Poor rebounding and shooting from USC stopped the streak from growing past there.
 The Trojans shot just 5-for-18 from deep and got outrebounded 31-to-22.